rsarwal/Python/Delhi_AQI/README.md

    -    Imputation with Median: Median is robust to outliers, making it ideal for filling missing values in environmental             data.
    -    Datetime Conversion: Necessary for time-series analysis and visualization.

-   - Visualizations are created to observe the distribution of pollutants, seasonal trends, and comparisons across different       areas.
+   - Visualizations are created to observe the distribution of pollutants, and seasonal trends.

 4. **Analysis**:
    - AQI trends over time are analyzed to identify peak pollution periods.
    - AQI Calculation: